platfarm-com/teuthis/Readme.md

 * At present only tested to work with string and ArrayBuffer responses
 * Teuthis may break various test harnesses such as `sinon` which themselves mock an XHR server
 * There needs to be a proper test harness using mocha or similar
+* RequestCache.onready wont fire as it cant be set until after when default created by Teuthis

 # Developing